dimagi/commcare-hq/corehq/README.rst

 apps
     Most functionality lives in this directory.
 See README in this directory for details. blobs
-    The blob db stores large, schema-less pieces of data.
-It's where XForms and multimedia are stored. celery_monitoring
+    The blob db stores large pieces of binary data.
+It's where form XML, multimedia, exports, temporary files, etc. are stored. celery_monitoring
     Tools to monitor `Celery <https://docs.celeryproject.org/en/stable/>`_, which we use for async task processing. couchapps